ealtintas/vmall/README.md

   sshbg [SEC] [CMD] - Run CMD by ssh in background and sleep SEC seconds before hoping to next server. copyto            - SRC DST : Copy files from SRC to DST using rsync swarm-init        - Initialize a docker swarm with all VMs virsh [CMD]       - Run virsh CMD for all the vms.
-Eeamples "vmall virsh shutdown" or "vmall virsh start" reboot            - Reboot all vms with SLEEP_MEDIUM seconds backgroud sleep
+Examples "vmall virsh shutdown" or "vmall virsh start" reboot            - Reboot all vms with SLEEP_MEDIUM seconds backgroud sleep
 ```